Layer7-Community/Assertions/SSHCommand/README.md

    <br><br>
    If building the assertion on Linux, grab the dependencies from the Linux installed Policy Manager.
    <br><br>
-4) From IntelliJ's File/Project Structure/Libraries, add the above jars.
-Then add the ganymed-ssh2-263.jar file listed as a dependency above.
-5) Ensure all the code has its symbols resolved.
-6) To build jar artifact, File/Project Structure/Artifacts/+
-    Select Jar / From Modules with Dependencies.
-There is no main class.
-Select option copy to the output directory....
-Press ok , then apply, and ok.
-7) Now build the artifact.
-Build/Build Artifact.
-Ensure the sshcommand.jar has the ganymed-ssh2-263.jar inside the lib folder.
+2) Add the jars to the folder specified in build.gradle dependencies section (see TODO comment).
+3) Run build using Gradle wrapper: `./gradlew build`
+4) Go to `build/libs` folder where SshCommandAssertion.jar is built
-8) Now follow the SSH Command Assertion's User guide to install.
+5) Now follow the SSH Command Assertion's User guide to install.
 Only need to copy over SshCommandAssertion.jar to Gateway's /opt/SecureSpan/Gateway/runtime/modules/lib.

 ## Additional Information
    * See user guide [here](SSH%20Command%20Assertion%20-%20User%20Guide.pdf).